Pandavar Bhoomi: Reception

 Malathi Rangarajan from The Hindu praised as "Inundated with talent from every quarter" and said: "has to be welcomed, with open arms because decent, meaningful cinema deserves encouragement".
 Rajitha of Rediff.com particularly heaped praises at Cheran for his screenplay and said "With directors of the calibre of Cheran in its rank, Tamil cinema would not be discredited or degenerated".
 Sify criticised the length of the film and said: "Cheran has churned out yet another village based sob story to torment you further" and concluded that "it is a typical overdose of Cheran melodrama masala".
 Visual Dasan of Kalki wrote that Pandavar Bhoomi, which has broken the gap between cinema and life, is a holy land that must be visited without fail.
 Chennai Online wrote "Like Cheran's earlier films this too is rural based, message oriented, without losing sight of the entertainment factor.
 A freshness in the story line and narrative style, makes the film engaging and different from the routine ones".

 Accolades

 At the 49th Filmfare Awards South, Pandavar Bhoomi won the award for Best Director – Tamil (Cheran), its sole nomination.
 It also won the Tamil Nadu State Film Award for Second Best Film.
+At the 2002 Cinema Express Awards, Cheran won the award for Best Story.